Face masks and communication - coronavirus info for families of deaf childrenPublished Date: 24 Mar 2022

-- Temporarily removing the face mask and communicating within the current safety guidance (e.g. ensuring hand washing before and after, not touching the face when the mask is removed, adhering to the social distancing guidelines of staying 2 metres apart).
+- Temporarily removing the face mask/covering and communicating within the current safety guidance (e.g. ensuring hand washing before and after, not touching the face when the mask/covering is removed, adhering to the social distancing guidelines of staying 2 metres apart).

-We have produced an infographic video that summarises the above top tips.
+Our infographic summarises the above top tips.
 These steps will help ensure that deaf children and young people can continue to communicate with others around them and access key information at this challenging time.